What is a heat map?

 Heat map colors – what do they mean, and how can you use them to your advantage?

 A heat map represents complex data through the use of color.
-These colors provide the visual interpretation of a user journey.
+Various color ranges provide the visual interpretation of a user journey.
 Essentially, it is like a road map of how users navigate your website.
-It allows you to track mouse movements and to determine whether users make use of buttons or if they scroll through pages or hover on certain areas.
+It allows you to track mouse cursor and to determine whether users make use of the action button or if they scroll through pages or hover on certain areas.

 Let’s take a look at how colors can guide you through interpreting user data.